-Fourteen species of arthropods were collected at the HO ATST site.
-The species included eight endemic Hawaiian arthropods, three non-indigenous arthropod, and three species of unknown status.
+Twenty-two species of arthropods were collected at the HO ATST site during the May 2011 sampling session.
+The species included eight endemic Hawaiian arthropods, eight non-indigenous arthropods, and six species of unknown status.

-Two species of moths were collected in the light traps, the endemic noctuid Agrotis baliopa, and the non-indigenous unipunctata.
-Peseudaletia Only specimen of each was collected.
-No specimens of the Haleakalā flightless moth (Thyrocopa apatela) were observed.
-Blackburn's Sphinx (Manduca No blackburni) moths were observed.
-Their host plant species do not occur at high elevations on Maui and this endangered species is unlikely to occur on or near the ATST site.
+No moths were collected in the light traps but one noctuid caterpillar was captured in a pitfall trap.
+No specimens of the Haleakalā flightless moth (Thyrocopa apatela) were observed and no Blackburn's Sphinx (Manduca blackburni) moths were observed.
+The latter's host plant species do not occur at high elevations on Maui and this endangered species is unlikely to occur on or near the ATST site.